rdatatoolbox/exercise-data/README.md

 - **PanTHERIA** [:globe_with_meridians:](https://esajournals.onlinelibrary.wiley.com/doi/10.1890/08-1494.1)

 A global species-level data set of key life-history, ecological and geographical traits of all known extant and recently extinct mammals compiled from the literature.
-This database is stored in the file  `data/pantheria-traits/PanTHERIA_1-0_WR05_Aug2008.txt`

-**N.B.** Missing data are noted `-999`.
+This database is stored in the file  `data/pantheria-traits/PanTHERIA_1-0_WR05_Aug2008.txt`.
+Missing data are noted `-999`.

 > **Citation:** Jones KE _et al._ (2009) PanTHERIA: a species-level database of life history, ecology, and geography of extant and recently extinct mammals. **Ecology**, _90_, 2648.
-DOI: [10.1890/08-1494.1](https://doi.org/10.1890/08-1494.1)
+DOI: [10.1890/08-1494.1](https://doi.org/10.1890/08-1494.1).